-I -Key issues
+1. Key issues

-What are the key problems facing the shipping industry?
+1.1 What are the key problems facing the shipping industry?

-- Today's Problems
+- o Today's Problems

 - Ballast water treatment

 - Biofouling and biocorrosion

 - Viscuous drag and its effects on vessel speed

 - Sanitation of ventilation and conditioning pipelines

-- Designing ships for the future
+- o Designing ships for the future

 - "Bioinspired materials"

 - Alternatives to steel

 - Biodegradability

 - Protection from corrosion and biofouling

 - How to "bury" a dead ship?
 How deal with the enormous waste disposal problem?

-- Contamination of ships, ports, and other facilities?
+o Contamination of ships, ports, and other facilities?

-Nanotechnology and blue biotechnological applications in areas
+1.2 Nanotechnology and blue biotechnological applications in areas

-- New materials
+- o New materials

 - o Processes

 - Integrating blue biotech into design principles for the future

-· Research and technological issues
+1.3 Research and technological issues

-- Suitable funding
+- o Suitable funding

 - Scale-up of production of new materials

 - From the nanoscale to the scale of hundreds of tons

 - Field trials and results' evaluating